 Why Investment Clubs are Still Relevant

 I imagine some of you are probably thinking, “If investment clubs are on the decline, why should I waste my time?”
 It is true: brokerage costs are becoming negligible, powerful stock research tools are widely available online for free, robo-advisors are investing on our behalf, and Millennials are more averse to the stock market than previous generations.
 All these forces work against the need for investment clubs.
+This is more than just Motley Fool stock picks, where individual investors receive guidance about stocks to buy.

 But even in this fast-paced, digital age, there are benefits to participating in a club.